 Social media outlets are becoming popular tools for professional networking.
 They can help you make connections that may not have been possible through traditional interpersonal communication.
 Platforms such as Facebook, Twitter, and LinkedIn allow travel therapists to connect with colleagues, industry experts, and prospective agencies.
 Instead of posting jobs, many agencies rely on current employees to recruit qualified friends or colleagues.
 That means that the person the contact for your next assignment may already be on your friend’s list!
 See?
 Utilizing social media channels properly does makes a difference.

-In order to network properly, make sure you are connecting with almost everyone you come into contact with while out on assignments, sometimes even patients can be of help (be sure to check with facility rules and regs to see if there are any limitations to “friending” patients).
-Keep your online network connections organized by creating common-interest user groups, which you can organize by workplace, institution or college, and other characteristics.
-Additionally, organize your network of “friends” into lists such as “People From Work” or “Prospective Agencies,” so you can easily spot who to contact for future travel therapy opportunities.
+To maximize your chances of employment, make sure you are connecting with people you meet during assignments.
+This can include clients, as long as you check your current facility’s policies on “friending” patients.
+Make sure you keep these online connections organized by creating common-interest user groups.
+This allows you to organize contacts by workplace, institution or college, and other defining characteristics.
+Additionally, you can organize your network into labeled lists such as “People From Work” or “Prospective Agencies”.
+By organizing your connections, you can easily spot contacts for future travel therapy opportunities.

-Creating these online networking connections with acquaintances can lead to travel therapy opportunities you can’t find otherwise!
+It’s important to remember that networking through social media can lead to travel therapy opportunities you can’t find otherwise!

 This tip goes along the first one we mentioned above.
 In the digital age, it’s extremely common for potential employers to check their applicants’ social media platforms.
 With this in mind, you should try to keep your profile family-friendly.
 Even with privacy settings, there is still a lot that strangers can see.
 It’s also a good idea to go through your personal and tagged images and delete anything that may give people the wrong impression about you.